Coco0304/Coco0304.github.io/_posts/2022-10-14-blockchain.md

 Other examples of L2 solutions are **Optimistic Rollups** and **ZK-Rollups**.
 The idea here is similar: We batch transactions off-chain using a “rollup” smart contract and then periodically commit these transactions to the main chain.

+# Network Effect

+The network effect is a phenomenon whereby increased numbers of people or participants improve the value of a good or service.

+> “Token networks align network participants to work together toward a common goal — the growth of the network and the appreciation of the token.” — Chris Dixon